jinyangl312/pFindStudioTutorial/source/Background Knowledge/index.md

 After watching the lecture, you may try to answer the following questions:

-About definition:
+Definitions in mass spectrometry:
+- What is the typical procedure for the identification of a protein sample?
-- What is MS1 & MS2?
-How are they generated in a mass spectrometry?
+- What is MS-1 & MS-2 (MS/MS)?
+How are they generated in Liquid Chromatography Triple Quadrupole Mass Spectrometry (LC MS/MS)?
-- What is the definition of various fragment ions?
+- What is the definition of fragment ions abcxyz?
-- How to interpret the text in .fasta file?

-About search engine:
+Main ideas of pepide identification (database search approach):
-- What is the brief procedure for a search engine to identify MS/MS data?
+- What is the brief procedure for a protein database search engine to identify MS/MS data?
+- How to interpret the text in fasta file?
+How is fasta file turned into peptide candidates?
+- Given a sequence, how to label peaks in a MS/MS spectrum?
+- How to interfer the existence of a protein from peptides?
-- What is the purpose to introduce TDA-FDR method?
+- Why introduce TDA-FDR method, what does it do?
-- How do open search different from restricted search?
+- What is the main idea of open search mode?